The Holiday Hosting KitThrow the dinner party of the the year with this kit. Published: November 06, 2018

 A Killer Playlist:

-Here are his go-to artists, past and present, for a curated playlist:
+Here are his go-to artists, past and present, for a spirited party playlist:

 - Stevie Wonder